meissnerIT/ansible-role-mit.basic/README.md

 ## Regular zfs snapshots [MIT-21715]

-To enable regular zfs snapshots the following variable has to be set:
+[ZFS autobackup](https://github.com/psy0rz/zfs_autobackup) is used for regular snapshots.
+To enable them the following variable has to be set:

 ```sh
 zfs_autobackup_enabled=true